 The State of Iowa uses more than 170 data masters.
 Each DataMaster is assigned a different serial number.
 Many counties in Iowa with a small population have only one DataMaster instrument which is usually located at the Sheriff’s Office or Jail.
 Larger police departments in Iowa may have several DataMasters assigned to their agencies.

 Attorneys for OWI Breath Tests in Des Moines, IA

 If you were arrested for drunk driving and submit to a breath test on the breathalyzer used in Iowa called the Datamaster, then contact an experienced criminal defense attorney who fights these types of cases.

 Just because you blew over the legal limit of 0.08 goes not mean that you will be convicted of OWI.
-Iowa law provides for many ways to challege the accuracy and reliability of breath test.
-If the inspectors did not substantially comply with the administrative rules governing the certification and maintance of the breathalyzer intruments, then your attorney can move to suppress the breath test results so they are not admitted at trial.
+Iowa law provides many ways to challenge the accuracy and reliability of breath tests.
+If the inspectors did not substantially comply with the administrative rules governing the certification and maintenance of the breathalyzer instruments, then your attorney can move to suppress the breath test results so they are not admitted at trial.

 Call us today to discuss your OWI breath test result.
 Call (515) 279-9700 today.

 Search Breath Alcohol Testing Data

 The Iowa Division of Criminal Investigation Criminalistics Laboratory has created a new searchable system for Breath Alcohol Testing data.
 The new system makes making some data from the breath alcohol test readily available to the public.
 Through the website you can find:

 - certification reports and maintenance records on The DataMaster DMT evidential breath instrument;

 - officer training records regarding areas specifically regarding training in the field of alcohol testing and collection;